 Under a unified visibility plane, NPBs get traffic from all the physical and virtual test access ports (TAP).
 The process ensures that the data packets are delivered to accountable security as well as monitoring tools.

 Modern networks demand the evolution of security infrastructure, which, in turn, requires better network visibility for different kinds of IT environments – cloud, on-premise, and even hybrid.
-A unified visibility plane is an answer to all security-related concerns.
+A unified visibility plane is the answer to all security-related concerns.
 To bring all these solutions under one roof, organizations need an expert — a skilled Network Defender.

-Certified Network Defender (C|ND) is a network security program that helps you adopt the required network security skills to create solutions that can overcome the hybrid network security challenges.
-The hands-on program offers fundamental as well as advanced knowledge of network security.
-Its course content is mapped to system and network administrator roles of the Department of Defense (DoD).
+Certified Network Defender (CND v2) is a network security program that helps you adopt the required network security skills to create solutions that can overcome hybrid network security challenges.
+The hands-on program offers fundamental as well as advanced knowledge of hybrid network security.
+Its course content is mapped to the system and network administrator roles of the U.S. Department of Defense (DoD).

 Switch to Network Security and grow in your career!